This MA special option considers the formation of Black British art and its changing iterations from the postwar period to the present day.

-In the 80s, the Black Art Movement became the central marker of Black British Art through which artists began to deconstruct ideas of race and nation alongside constructions of a new black British identity and its representation.
-We will examine the seminal BLK Art Group and their evolution as individual artists.
-Complicating these ideas and the apparent inclusivity of the movement were the contributions of women artists of African, Afro-Caribbean, and South Asian origin such as Lubania Himid, Veronica Ryan, and Chila Kumari Burman.
-Here we consider the changing constitutions of “black” Britishness; its alliances and at times, divergences in cultural, political, and aesthetic solidarity.
-Sexual identities and the AIDS crisis further complicated issues of black homogeneity and sexual otherness within a wider framework of race and its representation.
-While choice of medium was often at the behest of economic and material access, it also lent itself to formal experimentation such as Keith Piper’s collage techniques, Isaac Julien’s audiovisual bricolage, and the montage film essays of the Black Audio Film Collective.
+Moving through the first wave of postwar black British artists, we explore the distinct constellations of African, Caribbean, and South Asian artists aligned by a perceived communal blackness under the rubric of a Commonwealth.
+In the 80s, the Black Art Movement became the central marker of Black British Art through which artists began to deconstruct ideas of race and nation alongside constructions of a new black British identity that were emblematized in their art and practice.
+Complicating these ideas and the apparent inclusivity of the movement were the contributions of women artists of African, Afro-Caribbean, and South Asian origin.
+We consider the changing designations of Black Britishness against the alliances and divergences in cultural, political, and aesthetic solidarity.
+Sexual identities and the AIDS crisis further entwined issues of black homogeneity and sexual otherness within the wider framework of race and its representation.
+While choice of medium was often at the behest of economic and material access, it also lent itself to formal experimentation through film, sound, installation, and mixed media.
 We will investigate how questions of media specificity, innovation, and blackness became linked in this period.

-To understand the theoretical and conceptual underpinnings, we will consider foundational texts by Stuart Hall, Paul Gilroy, Kobena Mercer plus artist-scholars such as Eddie Chambers and Rasheed Araeen.
-In tandem, we will evaluate the impact of black art exhibitions such as “The Other Story,” “The Thin Black Line,” and “Black Art an’ Done” and within an institutional critique of designated black art spaces, and more recently, through mainstreaming and integration.
-As the YBA (Young British Artist) generation and the cultural resonances of “Brit Art” began to cultivate a seemingly more expansive notion of Britishness, we conclude by considering the legacy of Black British art within national, international, and transnational contexts of Afro-Britishness through figuration and the politics of identity.
+Foregrounding the field as social, political, and cultural practice, the course is structured both chronologically and thematically to examine historical and critical developments.
+Alongside theoretical underpinnings, we will evaluate the influence of black art exhibitions, designated black art spaces, and more recently, mainstreaming and integration and its critique.
+As the YBA (Young British Artist) generation and the cultural resonances of “Brit Art” began to cultivate a seemingly more expansive notion of Britishness, we conclude by assessing the legacies of postwar Black British Art and its contemporary developments within national and transnational contexts of Afro-Britishness and the new politics of identity.
+The resurgence of questions of nationalism, immigration, and decolonisaton affords a timely reassessment for the study of Black British diaspora aesthetics.
 Complemented by museum/ gallery and studio visits, this option includes guest lectures by artists.

 Course Leader: Indie A. Choudhury

-In the event that a course leader is on sabbatical, takes up a fellowship, or otherwise is not able to the teach the course, they will be replaced by another experienced course leader either for the autumn term, or in some cases, the academic year.
+In the event that a course leader is on sabbatical, takes up a fellowship, or otherwise is not able to teach the course, they will be replaced by another experienced course leader either for a semester or, in some cases, the academic year.